How to Maintain a Coated Vehicle

 Place the grit guard at the bottom of the bucket

 Fill up the bucket with 3-4 gallons of water, depending on how dirty the vehicle is.
-Please ensure that the water is de-ionized.
-If not, you can use soft water but do this washing inside a shaded location.
+Please ensure that the water is de-ionized if washed in heat or sunlight to mitigate water-spotting.
+If not, you can use soft water but wash the vehicle inside a shaded location.

 Add in the detergent and use the mitt or sponge to mix it into the water